 Total interest expense was \$155.3 million for the year ended December 31, 2022 as compared to \$127.0 million for the year ended December 31, 2021, an increase of \$28.3 million, or 22.3%.
-The increase was primarily related to increases in interest rates and debt incurred in connection with the acquisition of Patientco, which were partially offset by a loss on extinguishment recorded as a result of the \$47.0 million partial pay down in principal of the Second Lien Credit Facility in April 2022.
+The increase was primarily related to increases in interest rates and debt incurred in connection with the acquisition of Patientco, which were partially offset by lower principal outstanding after the \$47.0 million partial pay down in principal of the Second Lien Credit Facility in April 2022.